diarmidmackenzie/sdt-condensed/OIT.md

 It's easy to find instances of diversity of the ways in which social values are internalized.

 Consider, for example, religious observance by teenage children.
-Some children comply with their parents request to attend religious ceremonies due to feelings of guilt.
+Some children comply with their parents' request to attend religious ceremonies due to feelings of guilt.
 Others will do so on the basis of full acceptance of the religion and its teachings.
 The same can happen with schooling, or any other demand that society places on its members.
-Extrinsically motivated behaviours may have a wide range of perceived locus of causality (PLOC), from E-PLOC to I-PLOC.
+Extrinsically motivated behaviours may have a wide range of perceived loci of causality (PLOC), from E-PLOC to I-PLOC.

 Organismic Integration Theory (OIT) was developed in order to model and explain this complex range of possibilities.